Compare Asset Finance to Help Your Business

 Asset Finance: FAQs

-Asset finance is usually provided for anywhere between 1-7 years.
-The asset finance company recoups the purchase cost of the asset over the agreed period, plus interest.
-The length of time the finance is provided for also depends on how long the asset is going to be ‘usable’ for, as well as how quickly the lender wants the money back.
+The length of the finance agreement can also depend on how long the asset will be ‘usable’ for and how quickly the lender wants the money back.
 As a business borrower, you’ll have to show that your business can afford to make the agreed payments.

-We lend to all types of businesses.
-Whether you’ve been established for decades or months, we can provide asset finance for businesses of all sizes, in all sectors.
-Industrial sector businesses such as those in plant, packaging, printing, processing, agriculture, construction, and technology can all make use of asset financing and are among the most common types of businesses to apply.
+Industrial sector businesses, such as those in plants, packaging, printing, processing, agriculture, construction, and technology, can all use asset financing and are among the most common types of businesses to apply.

 Finding the right funding is often a long-winded process, with plenty of variables to consider from all the different providers.
 Our finance experts can help, providing you with a list of the best deals and rates.